joshnewlan/say_what/Readme.md

 # Say What?
-This script listens to meetings I should be paying attention to and pings me on hipchat when my name is mentioned.
+This script listens to meetings I'm supposed to be paying attention to and pings me on hipchat when my name is mentioned.

 It sends me a transcript of what was said in the minute before my name was mentioned and some time after.